vinkobuble/cohort-analysis/README.md

 #### Execute

-To get list of all cli arguments run (change `path/to/solution/directory` for the true path to the `solution` folder)
+To get list of all cli arguments run (change `path/to/solution/directory` with the true path to the `solution` folder)

 `python3 path/to/solution/directory --help` or `python3 path/to/solution/directory -h`.

-Run the script with input files within the [data]() folder.
+Run the script with input files within the [data](./data) folder.

 `python3 path/to/solution/directory --customers-file ../data/customers.csv --orders-file ../data/orders.csv --timezone -0800 --output-file ../data/output.csv`